kaidez/kaidez.com/_drafts/2014-08-23-revlon-pro-brands.md

 * Atom tells you what branch you're currently working on and if changes need to be committed and/or pushed.
 * Atom can look at the page your working on and jump to its history on GitHub.

 This is not to say that Sublime can't do any of these things, because it can.
-It's just that these features come pre-installed into Atom: as packages but pre-intalled nonetheless.
+It's just that these features come pre-installed into Atom: as packages but pre-installed nonetheless.

 Installing these features as packages is key to Atom's design.
 By installing them as packages, Atom takes on a modularized architecture, making it easy to configure and adjust the editor's architecture if needed.